Leftist parties in Sri Lanka: Lanka Sama Samaja Party—LSSP

 The Lanka Sama Samaja Party−LSSP, formed in 1935 and the oldest of the Sri Lankan Marxist parties, indeed of all existing Sri Lankan parties, took a stance independent of the Soviet Union, becoming affiliated with the Trotskyist Fourth International, which was a rival of the Comintern.
 Its two representatives in the State Council, Philip Gunawardena and Dr N.M.
 Perera, were a thorn in the side of the British colonial administration.

 Most LSSP leaders were arrested during World War II for their opposition to what they considered to be an "imperialist war."
 However, they managed to escape and the LSSP's underground work continued throughout the war.
 The party's propaganda was a vital element in the mutiny of the Ceylon Garrison Artillery on the Cocos Islands in 1942.
 It was the main opposition party after the general elections of 1936, 1947 and 1956, the second largest party in Parliament after the general elections of 1947, 1956 and 1970.

 Although in more recent years, the LSSP has been considered a politically spent force, gaining, for example less than 1% of the vote in the 1982 presidential elections, it has nevertheless been touted as the world's only successful Trotskyist party.
 This was because it participated in Government and because it has played a role far larger than its electoral success would suggest, having been ideologically hegemonic in the period 1936-1977.
 The 1972 Republican Constitution was drafted by Dr Colvin R. de Silva, an LSSP Minister and the country's leading lawyer.

 Bolshevik-Leninist Party

 The Bolshevik-Leninist Party was formed in 1945 as a breakaway group of the LSSP, which reunited with its parent in 1950.

 Communist Party of Sri Lanka−CPSL

 The Communist Party of Sri Lanka−CPSL, which began as a Stalinist faction of the LSSP that was later expelled, formed its own party in 1943, remaining faithful to the dictates of the Communist Party of the Soviet Union.

 The Socialist Party of Sri Lanka

 The Socialist Party of Sri Lanka is the first left-wing party in Sri Lanka to nominate a female presidential candidate.
-Dr. Ajantha Perera, an environmental scientist, who has over 30 years of experience advising multiple Ministries in Sri Lanka and Fiji, will be contesting in the Presidential elections of December 2019.
+Dr. Ajantha Perera, an environmental scientist, who has over 30 years of experience advising multiple Ministries in Sri Lanka and Fiji, contested in the Presidential elections of December 2019.
 Dr. Ajantha Perera is also the first female Presidential candidate of Sri Lanka this millennium (since 1999).